 - Future proofing the Act for new and emerging energy technologies, including renewable energy generation and storage devices.

 Mr Williams will consult extensively with industry stakeholders, unions and the community to inform the content of the review.
 This will include an open, public consultation and an opportunity for written submissions.
-Further information on the public consultation process will be published shortly.

 The findings and recommendations from the review are expected to be presented to the Queensland Government in December 2021.